Bale to Wrexham? Hollywood owners promote retired star - ExBulletin

 WREXHAM, Wales (AP) Ryan Reynolds and Rob McElhenney are making a bold and very public bid to lure Gareth Bale out of retirement to play a season at Wrexham.

-Bale, a Welsh great who retired after the World Cup aged 33, offered his congratulations to the famous owners of Wrexhams follow the teams promotion to the fourth tier of English football at week-end.
+Bale, a Welsh great who retired after the World Cup aged 33, offered his congratulations to the famous owners of Wrexhams following the teams’ promotion to the fourth tier of English football at week-end.

 In response to Bales’ video message, McElhenney wrote on Twitter: Hey Gareth Bale let’s play some golf where I absolutely will not spend 4 hours trying to convince you not to retire for a magical final season.